Raki22/BookingCom-Reviews-Crawler/README.md

 ## Prerequisites

-1- you need to download and add Geckodriver (the driver for firefox browser) to your system's path.
+1- you need to download and add Geckodriver + Chromedriver (the drivers for firefox & chrome browsers) to your system's path.

-2- make sure Firefox is installed and compatible with Gecko driver.
+2- make sure Firefox/Chrome is installed and compatible with the driver's version.

 ## Usage Instructions